Disagreement resolution, mediation and tribunal

 Previously, you have only been able to appeal the educational aspects of EHC plans.
 The continuation of the extended powers given to the SEND Tribunal, maintains your right to request recommendations about the health and social care needs and provision specified in EHC plans, in addition to the educational aspects, when making a SEND appeal.
 This gives you the opportunity to raise all your concerns about an EHC plan in one place.

-The SEND Portal is a secure online resource provided by council that enables parents/carers/young people and those professionals working with a child or young person to register and then provide information to the SEND Service (in relation to SEND) about a child/young person.
+The Synergy portal is a secure online resource provided by council that enables parents/carers/young people and those professionals working with a child or young person to register and then provide information to the SEND Service (in relation to SEND) about a child/young person.

 It is only possible for the Tribunal to consider the health and/or social care aspects of the EHC plan where you are already making an appeal in relation to the education aspects of the EHC plan and the education aspect must remain live throughout the appeal.